amartyasalpekar/soccerdataanalytics/README.md

 ## File Structure

-- `ShinyVanilla.R`: Main file to run the Shiny application.
+- `app.R`: Main file to run the Shiny application.
 - `README.md`: This file, providing an overview and instructions for the project.

 ## Acknowledgements